 |

-Tibetan Buddhist prayer wheels, hand- painted by the monks of the Sange monasteries.
+Tibetan Buddhist prayer wheels, hand- painted by the monks of the Senge monasteries.
 Mantras in gold kyungbur on the barrels, "OM MANI PADME HUM."
-Avalokiteshvara's 6-syllable mantra, "Jewel in the heart of the Lotus."
-Vintage and antique wheels are available, supply is very limited. |
+Avalokiteshvara's 6-syllable mantra, "Jewel in the heart of the Lotus." all sold out . |

 |